zhemao/lerner/README.md

 To install the client, just do `python setup.py install`.

-The command to run the client is `notistream`.
+The command to run the client is `lerner`.
 The first time you run it, the program will ask you to enter info for a configuration file.

 It will ask you for host, port, and channels.
 Host is the hostname of the